Published on:

 Damages Available In Sex Abuse Lawsuits

 In a lawsuit, damages are awarded to a plaintiff to compensate for losses and pain caused by another.
-There are different types of categories of damages that plaintiffs are entitled to get in a successful civil case, including:
+There are different types of damages that plaintiffs are entitled to receive in a successful civil case, including:

 • Pain and suffering, both mental and physical